xpenatan/xJolt/README.md

 gdx-jolt is a Java binding for the C++ library [Jolt Physics](https://github.com/jrouwe/JoltPhysics), utilizing JNI for desktop and mobile platforms, and Emscripten for web platforms.
 It provides a one-to-one correspondence with the C++ code, meaning it mirrors the exact same class and method names.
 Its primary focus is to support libGDX projects.

-The binding leverages [jParser](https://github.com/xpenatan/jParser), a custom compiler and WebIDL Java generator, which automatically generates 99% of all classes.
+The binding leverages [jParser](https://github.com/xpenatan/jParser), a custom C/C++ build tool and WebIDL Java code generator, which automatically generates 99% of all classes.
 Only a small number of essential classes are coded manually, making updates to new Jolt Physics versions quick and efficient.

 ![image](https://github.com/user-attachments/assets/98ab1f09-6b00-4665-8082-40179f3fbf74)